dialog-semiconductor/BLE_SDK6_examples/LPCCSE-188-Coexistance-example/Readme.md

 ## WLAN COEX API

-As allready mentioned the COEX API allows the application to set certain rules regarding what type of packets will have priority over 24G packets.
+As already mentioned the COEX API allows the application to set certain rules regarding what type of packets will have priority over 24G packets.
 If there are no rules defined from application level the 24G device will always take priority over the BLE device.
 The function that sets the rules for the BLE priorities is the ``` void wlan_coex_prio_criteria_add(wlan_coex_ble_prio_t priority, uint16_t conhdl, uint16_t missed)``` function.
 Its parameters specify:
 - **priority**: type of packet that has priority over the 24G device.
 Available values for the specific parameter are indicated at the Table 1.
 - **conhdl**: the connection handle that is associated with the packet that will have priority over the 24G packet (only control packets, and data packets are related with a connection handle).